Bundesverband Alternative Investments e.V. (BAI)

 CSRD

 The Corporate Sustainablity Reporting Directive will replace the NFRD (Non-Financial Reporting Directive) and extend its scope to smaller companies in the future.
 The new directive will set detailed requirements for sustainability reporting (environmental, social, human rights and governance factors).
 This is intended to prevent a divergence of sustainability standards and thus ensure a smooth transition to a sustainable economy.
 The directive is scheduled to be implemented in 2024.
-The European Sustainability Reporting Standards (ESRS) are the mandatory format for CSRD reporting
+The European Sustainability Reporting Standards (ESRS) are the mandatory format for CSRD reporting.
+In March 2024, the Federal Ministry of Justice published a draft law to implement the directive.
+It provides for the introduction of mandatory sustainability reporting in stages.
+To this end, the existing legal framework will be reviewed and partially updated.

 CSDDD/LKSG